- Rhinoplasty Overview

 Feeling Normal Again

-Rhinoplasty surgery has little downtime from an activity and energy standpoint.
-The night after surgery and the following day you may feel a bit tired and not yourself.
-However you will quickly feel back to your usual self within a week.
+Following rhinoplasty, downtime and activity restrictions are relatively minimal; however, you can expect to feel a bit tired on the night of your surgery and into the next day.
+After about one week, you will most likely feel close, if not completely, back to normal.
 Although you may feel well that first week, you will still have an external dressing on your nose, which will be visible when you go out in public.
-Dr. Zemmel at Richmond Aesthetic Surgery will give more specific guidelines for gradually resuming your normal activities.
+Your surgeon will give more specific guidelines for gradually resuming your normal activities.

 Your New Appearance